Kenilworth, Cape Town: Economy

 The Kenilworth Racecourse is a large part of the economy of the suburb, not only drawing in large crowds during the Sun Met and smaller crowds during the more common races but it is also the site of a commercial park that hosts numerous businesses including the headquarters of Pick 'n Pay Stores Limited.
 Access Park, a large factory outlet shopping complex, is also located in the suburb.
-The shopping area along Main Road is known as a commercial centre for the purchase and repair of bicycles.
+The shopping area along Main Road is known as a commercial centre for the purchase and repair of bicycles, whilst the area around the intersection of Kenilworth Road and 2nd Avenue has a number of restaurants and drinking establishments.
 Health care also has a large presence in the area with a number of private medical practices and drug rehabilitation centers.

-Since the 1990s the neighbourhood has become known as a centre for street prostitution in Cape Town particularly along Main Road, Kenilworth Road and Harfield Road.
+Since the 1990s the neighbourhood has become known as a centre for street prostitution in Cape Town, particularly the area along Main Road, Kenilworth Road and Harfield Road.

 As of 2022 the area has a wide range of restaurants and drinking establishments located along Main Road and 2nd Avenue many of which merge into nearby Harfield Village.